1broseidon/configmanager/README.md

-# configmanager
+# configmanager-go

 ## Project Description

-`configmanager` is a versatile and easy-to-use configuration management library for Go applications.
+`configmanager-go` is a robust and extensible configuration management library for Go applications.
 It provides a unified interface for loading, accessing, modifying, and saving configuration data from various sources, including:

-- **File-based Configurations:** JSON, YAML, TOML, INI
+- **Configuration files:** Supports JSON, YAML, TOML, and INI formats.
-- **Environment Variables:** Overrides configuration with values from the environment.
+- **Environment variables:** Allows overriding configuration values.
-- **Dynamic Loading:** Supports reloading configurations from files without application restarts.

-This library simplifies the process of managing configuration settings in your Go projects, allowing you to focus on building core application logic.
+The library is designed with flexibility and ease of use in mind, making it simple to integrate into new or existing Go projects.

 ## Table of Contents